Bentechy66/ghost-bot/README.md

 | `!ghost_stop` | Shuts down the bot.
 Usable by game master only.
 | `!ghost_status` | Gives a nice status message.
 Usable by game master only.
 | `!ghost_debug_reveal` | Prints a list of global variables and their values to the console.
 Intended for debugging purposes.
 Usable by game master only.

+## Installation and requirements
+This program requires [discord.py](https://github.com/Rapptz/discord.py/) and therefore python 3.4+.
+Tested and developed with python 3.6.1. and discord.py 0.16.7.